 While the upfront installation takes more time, a hardwired GPS system ensures consistent data and better protection from damage or removal.

-1. Installation and flexibility
+1. Installation and Flexibility

 The biggest advantage of OBD tracking is speed.
 A plug-and-play install takes minutes, which comes with no downtime or wiring.
 For organizations adding new vehicles frequently or managing short-term contracts, this saves hours across the fleet.